Qantas Frequent Flyer Credit Cards

 Your Qantas Points could take you anywhere, allowing you to uncover new adventures as you travel the globe.
 Want to stay closer to home?
 While earning on the Qantas program gives you access to flights, upgrades, holiday packages and hotels, it offers plenty of non-travel alternatives as well.
 Indulge in gourmet food and wine, or pick from thousands of products in the Qantas Shopping Rewards Store.

-The Monthly Scoop: April Qantas Update
+The Monthly Scoop: October Qantas Update

-Updated 11 April 2025 by Pauline Hatch, chief finance expert.
+Updated by , chief finance expert.

-• The Qantas Premier Platinum earns up to 90k bonus Qantas points, plus 0% p.a. interest on balance transfers for 6 months (a 2% fee applies) and up to 20% off flights.
+The Qantas Premier Platinum earns up to 90k bonus Qantas points, plus 0% p.a. interest on balance transfers for 6 months (a 2% fee applies) and up to 20% off flights.

-• In the low-cost space, the Qantas Premier Everyday has a $99 annual fee and earns up to 0.75 points per $1, plus you could get a neat 8000 bonus Qantas points.
+In the low-cost space, the Qantas Premier Everyday has a $99 annual fee and earns up to 0.75 points per $1.
+Plus, you could get a neat 8000 bonus Qantas points.

 T&Cs apply for all card offers so check our review and the PDS for details.